celo-org/docs/docs/network/node/overview.md

 ---
-title: Node as a Service
+title: Nodes and Services
 description: Nodes as a Service
 ---

-# Celo Nodes
+# Nodes and Services

-Run and connect to nodes in the Celo Ecosystem.
+Connect to nodes and services in the Celo Ecosystem.

 ---